adrianton3/adrianton3.github.io/src/the-heart-of-an-emulator/the-heart-of-an-emulator.md

 Performance is vital, as this code is executed for every instruction.
 As a result, it severely impacts the speed of the emulator more than anything else.

-The purpose of this project is to compare several different styles of writing the main loop for an emulator or interpreter.
+[This project](https://github.com/adrianton3/brainfuckbench) compares several different styles of writing the main loop for an emulator or interpreter.
 We will not attempt to do a full-blown implementation of a console architecture.
 Instead, we will focus on brainfuck - it is a small enough language to allow for multiple implementations without much effort.

 The same techniques of writing the main loop can be applied to other interpreters and emulators.

-All implementations consist of a compile method and an execute method.
+All implementations consist of a compile method and an execute method:

-The compile method is largely the same and not that interesting for the first 3 approaches only.
++ The compile method is largely the same and not that interesting for the first 3 approaches only.
 In the case of brainfuck, the compile method does very little work.
 It transforms chars (`+-[]><`) into objects with numeric opcodes and pre-calculates the jump offsets for the `[]` instructions.
 The 4th approach is doing all of the work in the compile method.

-The execute method does exactly what its name says - it takes a compiled program and executes it.
++ The execute method does exactly what its name says - it takes a compiled program and executes it.
 We're primarily interested in the speed of the execute method, but the speed of the compile method has also been tracked.